frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

     For this game, at a fixed angle of around 45 degrees, you can effectively adjust the speed of the shot depending on the distance to make the trajectory of the shot go through the goal.

 ???
-Concept "Wheel Speed, Inertia, Motors, and Ratios [Change ratio and recalc explanation :pray:]"
+Concept "Wheel Speed, Inertia, Motors, and Ratios"

     Wheel speed determines how fast the flywheel spins and directly affects the distance a power cell can be shot.
 Higher speeds increase range but require a longer time to spin up to speed.